-Folsom Middle School (FMS) is located thirty minutes east of Sacramento in the foothills of the Sierra Mountains in the town of Folsom (population 73,000, elevation 220 ft.).
-With a population of 1385 students, FMS serves sixth, seventh and eighth grade students.
-The school has a student population comprised of 47.2% White, 29.4% Asian, 11.9% Hispanic, 9.4% Filipino, Pacific Islander, Native American, or two or more races, and 1.6% African American ethnicities.
-FMS has 53 teachers and 1 certificated academic coach, a full time school psychologist, a full time mental health specialist, 2.4 full time counselors, and 3 administrators onsite.
-Folsom Middle School provides an educational program that includes Honors English, Enriched Math, Specialized Academic Enrichment for students with an Individualized Education Plan (IEP), multiple elective choices including Exploratory which changes at the semester as well as year long courses of Choir, Robotics, Yearbook, Leadership, Spanish, Band, Orchestra, Curriculum Support, Advanced Art and Media Productions.
+Folsom Middle School (FMS) is located thirty minutes east of Sacramento in the foothills of the Sierra Mountains in the town of Folsom (population 81,224 elevation 220 ft.).
+With a population of 1402 students, FMS serves sixth, seventh, and eighth grade students.
+The school has a student population comprised of 41.5% White, 32.03% Asian, 13.3% Hispanic, 11.56% Filipino, Pacific Islander, Native American, or two or more races, and 1.4% African American ethnicities.
+FMS has 57 teachers and 1 certificated instructional coach, a full-time school psychologist, a full-time mental health specialist, 2.4 full-time counselors, and 3 administrators onsite.
+Folsom Middle School provides an educational program that includes Honors English, Enriched Math, Specialized Academic Enrichment for students with an Individualized Education Plan (IEP), multiple elective choices including Exploratory which changes at the semester as well as yearlong courses of Choir, Robotics, Yearbook, Leadership, Spanish, Band, Orchestra, Curriculum Support, Advanced Art and Media Productions.
 Folsom Middle School also offers a variety of school clubs that include Math Club, Science Bowl, Speech and Debate, Club Live, Book Club, Hands 4 Hope, Safe School Ambassadors, Anime Club, Save the Planet, and History Day.
 Extracurricular athletics include Volleyball, Basketball, Cross Country, Wrestling, and Track and Field.
 In addition, we have a Student Council and Where Everyone Belongs (WEB) Group that provides school leadership opportunities to our students.